Course Outline

 Module 9: Management Pack Authoring

-For common applications such as Microsoft SQL Server and Microsoft Exchange Server there is already a fully developed Management Pack available.
-You can extend the default monitoring contained in Operations Manager by creating rules, monitors and groups within the Operators console.
+For common applications such as Microsoft SQL Server and Microsoft Exchange Server, fully developed Management Packs are already available.
+You can extend the default monitoring in Operations Manager by creating rules, monitors, and groups within the Operators console.

-However, it may be necessary to author a completely new management pack to monitor custom applications.
-To achieve this you would author the management pack in Visual studio, seal the management pack and the deploy it.
-The management pack should then automatically discover and monitor the components of the application.
+However, it may be necessary to author a completely new Management Pack to monitor custom applications.
+To do this, you would author the Management Pack in Visual Studio, seal it, and then deploy it.
+The Management Pack should then automatically discover and monitor the components of the application.

-Management Pack authoring is a detailed topic that requires a base understanding of the core concepts before proceeding.
-This module will cover these topics including how you create a Management Pack in both the console and Visual Studio.
+Management Pack authoring is a detailed topic that requires a foundational understanding of core concepts before proceeding.
+This module covers these topics, including how to create a Management Pack in both the console and Visual Studio.

 Lessons